sensedata/space-telemetry/README.md

 ## Space Telemetry

-1. Checkout the "develop" branch.
+1. Checkout the "develop" or "master" branches as you prefer; master is what you see at <http://www.telemetry.space> and develop is what we're working on.

         $ git checkout develop